“Los de Chacabuco”, a group created and directed by Ángel Parra. Chacabuco concentration camp

-Our archive was included in the British Museum’s I Object exhibition (2018-19), which explores ways in which human beings have subverted concepts of authority for over three millennia.
+Our archive was featured in the British Museum’s I Object, Ian Hislop's search for dissent exhibition (2018-19), which explored ways in which human beings have subverted concepts of authority for over three millennia.

 To collect materials the Cantos Cautivos project combines online crowdsourcing and edited transcriptions of oral testimonies obtained via interviews and events.

 The ideas expressed in the exhibited materials are the responsibility of their authors and do not necessarily represent the views of the project team.

 Cantos Cautivos is a not-for-profit project and adheres to the ethics statements of the Society for Ethnomusicology and the British Forum for Ethnomusicology.